 Help your employees build retirement savings

-Fees are among the lowest for actively managed Target-Date Funds, and fees for the Lifecycle Index Funds rank in the bottom 4% across all Target Date Funds.2
+Fees are among the lowest for actively managed Target-Date Funds, and fees for the Lifecycle Index Funds rank in the bottom 6% across all Target Date Funds.1

-100% of Lifecycle Funds received an overall Morningstar rating of 4 or 5 stars, based on risk-adjusted returns.3
+100% of the active TIAA-CREF Lifecycle Funds and the active TIAA-CREF Lifecycle Index Funds received an overall Morningstar rating of 4 or 5 stars, based on risk-adjusted returns as of 6/30/2021.2

 Our lifecycle funds balance market risk and longevity risk to help employees prepare for a potentially longer retirement.